Polarity (international relations): Bipolarity

 Bipolarity is a distribution of power in which two states have a preponderance of power.
 In bipolarity, spheres of influence and alliance systems have frequently developed around each pole.
-For example, in the Cold War of 1947–1991, most Western and capitalist states would fall under the influence of the US, while most Communist states would fall under the influence of the USSR.
+For example, in the Cold War, most Western and capitalist states would fall under the influence of the USA, while most Communist states would fall under the influence of the USSR.
 According to Wohlforth and Brooks, "the world was undeniably bipolar" during the Cold War.
+Some scholars believe that the world is currently bipolar with the US and China as the world's dominant powers.
+In a 2026 book, Randall Schweller characterized the current international system as one of "unbalanced bipolarity", similar to the system that existed from 1945 to 1970.

-Historic examples of bipolarity include ancient China's Chu and Jin (636–546 B.C.), Rome and Persia (63 B.C.–395 A.D.), Great Britain and France in 18th century from the end of the War of the Spanish Succession (1701–1715) to the Seven Years' War (1754–1763) and the French Revolutionary and Napoleonic Wars (1792-1815), and the United States and the Soviet Union during the Cold War (1947–1991).
+Historic examples of bipolarity include ancient China's Chu and Jin (636–546 B.C.), Rome and Iran (224–628), Tang and the Umayyad Caliphate during the Muslim conquest of Transoxiana, Spain and the Ottoman Caliphate (1517–1635), Great Britain and France in the 18th century from the end of the War of the Spanish Succession (1701–1715) to the Seven Years' War (1754–1763) and the French Revolutionary and Napoleonic Wars (1792–1815), and the United States and the Soviet Union during the Cold War (1947–1991).